-Over 85% of all business written is currently administered by CCPL and all transactional data is available to MICL.
+Over 90% of all business written is currently administered by CCPL and all transactional data is available to MICL.
 MICL utilises sophisticated data analysis tools to monitor performance and take appropriate and timely action.
-Throughout 2017 MICL received timely and accurate data from all of its administrators.
+Throughout 2019, MICL received timely and accurate data from its administrators.

 The performance of risk mitigation techniques is monitored by the MICL Risk Committee.
 Where a particular risk mitigation technique is determined to be ineffective, the Risk Committee will request that alternative techniques are introduced and monitor ongoing effectiveness.
-The Company fulfils the Prudent Person Principle because it is able to properly understand its investment risks
+The Company fulfils the Prudent Person Principle because it is able to properly understand its material risks.